achubaty/achubaty.github.io/_posts/2012-02-09-abbreviated-journal-names-in-mendeley-updated.md

 \*note that the abbreviated names do NOT have periods.

-**EDIT:** view the perl script at <a href="http://pastebin.com/2C7X8aGZ">http://pastebin.com/2C7X8aGZ</a> [updated 2013-02-27].
+**EDIT:** view the perl script at [http://pastebin.com/2C7X8aGZ](http://pastebin.com/2C7X8aGZ) [updated 2013-02-27].
 It's not perfect (yet) but it's mostly there.
 Suggestions welcome, especially how to deal with some of the funny cases.